cypress-io/cypress-heroes-workshop/docs/lab3.md

 # Lab 3 - CT (Part 1)

-We will start our component testing journey in this lab by testing a relatively simple component.
+You will start your component testing journey in this lab by testing a relatively simple component.
 The Cypress Heroes app has a button component that would be a great example, so let's write some tests around that.